KARPAGAKIRTHIKA/AI_Lab_2023-24/README.md

 ### REGISTER NUMBER : 212221220025

 ### AIM :
-To write a program to train the classifier for Sepsis Prediction.
+To write a program to train the classifier for Sepsis(life-threatening condition) Prediction using Random Forest classifier model.

 ###  Algorithm :